Socials

 Concierge therapy is not new.
 What is new is that it no longer requires a six-figure salary to access.
 The core promise, someone who knows you, responds to you, and does not make you start over, should not be a luxury.
 It should be the baseline.

-First Therapy Concierge exists because we think that baseline is worth building. $99/month.
-A real person.
+First Therapy exists because we think that baseline is worth building.
+A real person who matches you.
+Pay per session, no subscription.
 No waitlist.
 No algorithm.
 No retelling your story.

-If you have been burned by the therapy system before, apply here.
+If you have been burned by the therapy system before, book your first session.
 If you are not sure whether therapy is even the right move yet, start with our anxiety survival guide.
 Either way, you do not have to figure this out alone.